Mon – Sun: 24/7 Plumbing

 A typical reason behind a leaking toilet base is improper installation.
 As you might know, the toilet is usually attached to the floor with bolts on a closet flange made of metal or plastic.
 And the plastic closet flange sits on top of the sewer drain pipe.

 The bolts might have loosened if you had used the toilet for a few years.
-But, it may also be due to hurried installation where the bolts failed to attach completely to the closet flange.
-The bolts may even loosen due to other factors, like the wax seal falling apart.
+However, it may also be due to hurried installation, where the bolts failed to attach completely to the closet flange.
+Other factors, like the wax seal falling apart, may cause the bolts to loosen.

 You can check the toilet to see if there are any loose parts.
 You can also speak with your local plumber about reinstalling the toilet correctly.